"History never looks like history,

 John W. Gardner (1933-1982)

-An 1882 news article (displayed below), along with two accompanying photographs, appeared as a reprint, in the August 23, 1976 edition of the Oxford Press (Vol. 1, No. 23).
+The 1882 news article, along with two accompanying photographs, appeared as a reprint, in the August 23, 1976 edition of the Oxford Press (Vol. 1, No. 23).
+The article is replicated below.

 Links to Darrtown History Pages: